The 9 Best Internal Communication Platforms for 2026

 Best features:

-- Chat inherits Google Workspace’s security stack
+- Chat inherits Workspace's security stack

 6. Simpplr: Best for AI-Powered Intranet Personalization

-Simpplr delivers personalized employee experiences through AI that targets content by role, location, and engagement patterns, replacing one-size-fits-all intranets with individualized information feeds.
+Simpplr delivers personalized employee experiences through AI that targets content by role, location, and engagement patterns, replacing one-size-fits-all intranets with individualized feeds.

 Best features: